Horrific Hyperbole: 1978 Ford F-350 Camper Special – Sold!

 Rust-free California truck that eventually made its way to equally dry Montana.
 53,700 original miles.
 Nicely optioned and preserved.
 Market-correct asking price.
-For any Ford truck lover, that’s plenty of information to give this 1978 F350 Camper Special just listed last night here on Craigslist in Portland, New Jersey serious consideration.
+For any Ford truck lover, that’s plenty of information to give this 1978 F350 Camper Special posted on Craigslist in Portland, New Jersey serious consideration.
 The third owner is asking $19,500, which a review of the Hagerty Insurance Online Valuation Tool confirms he has his F350 priced $2,500 below the current #2 “Excellent” estimate of $22,000.
-If you are serious about buying this Camper Special, you can start the conversation by emailing the seller here and when you do, please mention you saw their listing featured here on GuysWithRides.com.

 We like this truck however, its the details in the description making us cringe.

 The first example is our quote of the day:

 “A/C functions perfectly, needs recharging. ” Um, no. I have a freezer sitting in my basement that also “runs perfectly” but can’t keep anything cold let alone freeze a freshly filled ice cube tray.
 New rule: if the air conditioning system can’t cool off the cab, its not running perfectly and needs to be attended to immediately to prevent damage to the compressor.